zachvalenta/jvns.ca/content/post/2016-10-10-what-even-is-a-container.markdown

 ---
-title: "What even is a container?"
+title: "What even is a container: namespaces and cgroups"
 date: 2016-10-10T22:44:13Z
 url: /blog/2016/10/10/what-even-is-a-container/
 categories: ["containers"]